Quantum field theory: Theoretical background

 Magnetic field lines visualized using iron filings.
 When a piece of paper is sprinkled with iron filings and placed above a bar magnet, the filings align according to the direction of the magnetic field, forming arcs allowing viewers to clearly see the poles of the magnet and to see the magnetic field generated.

-Quantum field theory results from the combination of classical field theory, quantum mechanics, and special relativity.
+Quantum field theory is the result of the combination of classical field theory, quantum mechanics, and special relativity.
 A brief overview of these theoretical precursors follows.

 The earliest successful classical field theory is one that emerged from Newton's law of universal gravitation, despite the complete absence of the concept of fields from his 1687 treatise Philosophiæ Naturalis Principia Mathematica.
 The force of gravity as described by Isaac Newton is an "action at a distance"—its effects on faraway objects are instantaneous, no matter the distance.
 In an exchange of letters with Richard Bentley, however, Newton stated that "it is inconceivable that inanimate brute matter should, without the mediation of something else which is not material, operate upon and affect other matter without mutual contact".
 It was not until the 18th century that mathematical physicists discovered a convenient description of gravity based on fields—a numerical quantity (a vector in the case of gravitational field) assigned to every point in space indicating the action of gravity on any particle at that point.
 However, this was considered merely a mathematical trick.

 Fields began to take on an existence of their own with the development of electromagnetism in the 19th century.
 Michael Faraday coined the English term "field" in 1845.
 He introduced fields as properties of space (even when it is devoid of matter) having physical effects.
 He argued against "action at a distance", and proposed that interactions between objects occur via space-filling "lines of force".
 This description of fields remains to this day.

 The theory of classical electromagnetism was completed in 1864 with Maxwell's equations, which described the relationship between the electric field, the magnetic field, electric current, and electric charge.
 Maxwell's equations implied the existence of electromagnetic waves, a phenomenon whereby electric and magnetic fields propagate from one spatial point to another at a finite speed, which turns out to be the speed of light.
 Action-at-a-distance was thus conclusively refuted.